Man steals van from Farmington for special needs preschool students - Local News 8

 Click here for updates on this story

-FARMINGTON, AK (KFSM) — A man broke into Kids Unlimited Learning Academy in Farmington Thursday (Aug.
+FARMINGTON, AR (KFSM) — A man broke into Kids Unlimited Learning Academy in Farmington Thursday (Aug.
 27) morning.

 The Farmington Police Department says he stole the van used by the academy to transport kids with special needs.